MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 ---
 # Markdown Reference for OPS

 Markdown is a lightweight markup language with plain text formatting syntax.
-OPS supports the CommonMark standard for Markdown, plus some custom Markdown extensions designed to provide richer content on docs.microsoft.com.
+Open Publishing Services (OPS) supports the CommonMark standard for Markdown, plus some custom Markdown extensions designed to provide richer content on docs.microsoft.com.
 This article provides an alphabetical reference for using Markdown in OPS for docs.microsoft.com.

 You can use any text editor to author Markdown.
 For an editor that facilitates inserting both standard Markdown syntax and custom OPS extensions, we recommend [VS Code](https://code.visualstudio.com/) with the [Docs Authoring Pack](https://aka.ms/DocsAuthoringPack) installed.